Alaska Bar Exam

 Alaska Bar Exam Format

-The Alaska bar exam takes thee days and consists of the Alaska Essays, the Multistate Performance Test (“MPT” ), and the Multistate Bar Exam (“MBE” ).
-Alaska law is tested on the Alaska bar exam.
+The Alaska bar exam is the Uniform Bar Exam (“UBE”) and takes two days and consists of the Multistate Performance Tests (“MPT”), Multistate Essay Exam (“MEE”), and the Multistate Bar Exam (“MBE”).
+Alaska law is not longer tested on the Alaska bar exam.

 • Criminal Law